angular/angular/aio/content/guide/docs-style-guide.md

 **Do not write inline code snippets** unless you have a good reason and the editor's permission to do so.
 In all other cases, code snippets should be generated automatically from tested code samples.

+For hypothetical examples such as illustrations of configuration options in a JSON file, you should still use The `<code-example>` tag with the `header` attribute to identify the context.

 {@a from-code-samples}